Manifold Proximal Point Algorithms for Dual Principal Component Pursuit and Orthogonal Dictionary Learning: Introduction

 \subsection{Our Contributions}

-In this paper, we depart from the subgradient-type approaches (such as the RSGM~\eqref{Bai-RSM} and PSGM~\eqref{PSGM}) and present another method called the manifold proximal point algorithm (ManPPA) to tackle problem~\eqref{DPCP}.
+In this paper, we depart from the subgradient-type approaches (such as RSGM~\eqref{Bai-RSM} and PSGM~\eqref{PSGM}) and present another method called the manifold proximal point algorithm (ManPPA) to tackle problem~\eqref{DPCP}.
 At each iterate $\bm{x}^k$, ManPPA computes a search directon by minimizing the sum of $f$ and a proximal term defined in terms of the \emph{Euclidean} distance over the tangent space to $\M$ at $\bm{x}^k$.
 This should be contrasted with other existing PPAs on manifolds (see, e.g.,~\cite{ferreira2002proximal,bento2017iteration}), in which the proximal term is defined in terms of the \emph{Riemannian} distance.
 Such a difference is important.
 Indeed, although the search direction defined in ManPPA does not admit a closed-form formula, it can be computed in a highly efficient manner by exploiting the structure of problem~\eqref{DPCP}; see Section~\ref{subsec:iALM}.
 However, the search direction defined in the existing PPAs on manifolds can be as difficult to compute as a solution to the original problem.
 Consequently, the applicability of those methods is rather limited.

-We now summarize our contributions as follows: \begin{enumerate} \item We show that ManPPA will converge at the sublinear rate of $\mathcal{O}(k^{-1/2})$ when applied to a general instance of problem~\eqref{DPCP} and at a quadratic rate when applied to a sharp instance of problem~\eqref{DPCP}.
+We now summarize our contributions as follows: \begin{enumerate} \item We show that ManPPA has a global sublinear convergence rate of $\mathcal{O}(k^{-1/2})$ when applied to a general instance of problem~\eqref{DPCP}.
+Moreover, we show that if the instance has the sharpness property, then the local convergence rate of ManPPA is at least quadratic.
 Although the sublinear rate result follows from the results in~\cite{chen2018proximal}, the quadratic rate result is new.
-Moreover, both rates are superior to those of the RSGM established in~\cite{li2019nonsmooth}.
+Moreover, both rates are superior to those of RSGM established in~\cite{li2019nonsmooth}.
+Key to the proof of the quadratic rate result is a new \emph{Riemannian subgradient inequality} (see Appendix~\ref{app:conv-anal-local}, Proposition \ref{weakly-inequality}), which extends the classic \emph{subgradient inequality} in the Euclidean space to the sphere $\M$.
+Such an inequality allows us to analyze ManPPA in a similar way as its Euclidean counterpart.
+It can also be of independent interest.

+\item To compute the search direction in each iteration of ManPPA, we develop a semismooth Newton (SSN)-based inexact augmented Lagrangian method (ALM).
+Numerically, the proposed method can accurately compute the search direction in a highly efficient manner, which is crucial to the fast convergence of ManPPA.
+Theoretically, we show, for the first time, that the proposed SSN-based inexact ALM has an asymptotic superlinear convergence rate when finding the search direction.